Triple1312/GP_TurboHiker/dependencies/glm-0.9.9.8/glm/manual.md

 ### <a name="section4_4"></a> 4.4.
 GLM\_GTC\_epsilon

-Approximate equality comparisons for floating-point numbers, possibly with a user-defined epsilon.
+Approximate equality comparisons for floating-point numbers, possibly with a user_-defined epsilon.

 `<glm/gtc/epsilon.hpp>` need to be included to use these features.